Attracting new attendees to humanities programming

 ▻ Refining Over Time

-But in working on posters over time, I experiment and learn better practices that inform new projects.
+But in working on posters over time, I experiment and discover better practices that inform new projects.
 This is especially true of posters for events in a series, where I can more easily adapt patterns from past events and spend my limited time more effectively.